Muukid/muGraphics/README.md

 mug is licensed under public domain or MIT, whichever you prefer, as well as [Apache 2.0 due to OpenGL's licensing](https://github.com/KhronosGroup/OpenGL-Registry/issues/376#issuecomment-596187053).

+# Known issues and limitations

+This section covers the known issues and limitations of the libraries.

+## Vulkan rendering in weird colors

+If you use Vulkan rendering on some devices, the color will be off.
+This is because mug treats the surface as RGB/RGBA, when the display may use another format (most commonly BGR/BGRA), swapping the blue and red channels and leading to incorrect results.
+[The solution to this is known](https://www.reddit.com/r/vulkan/comments/p3iy0o/comment/h8rf7dr), but has simply not been implemented yet.

+## Vulkan performance

+As of right now, Vulkan performs worse than OpenGL based on FPS data provided by the fairly basic demos tested thus far.
+The reason for this is unknown currently.

+## Multiple contexts

+As of right now, an application with multiple mug contexts existing on the same thread is not guaranteed to work.
+This is due to several issues in the creation, destruction, and binding of the contexts for the graphics APIs, and this issue exists in both mug and muCOSA.

+## Memory allocation in Vulkan

+Efficient (both in terms of speed and memory usage) memory allocation in Vulkan is achieved using an allocator.
+This has not been implemented yet, and thus, it is considerably easier to reach memory limits in Vulkan compared to OpenGL.
+Libraries like [VulkanMemoryAllocator](https://github.com/GPUOpen-LibrariesAndSDKs/VulkanMemoryAllocator) exist to fix this issue, but due to the nature of this library (primarily sticking to minimal dependencies and public-domain* licensing), they cannot be used, and an equivalent must be manually added at some point.

+## Mipmapping

+Currently, mug provides no way to mipmap textures.
+This will likely be provided in future versions.

 # Other library dependencies